LiranBratk/LiranBratk/README.md

 Fullstack Developer & Student
 -----------------------

-Programming around 6years🧓 Currently in HS👶 passion for advancing in all of my skills and problem solving.
+Programming around 7years🧓 I have passion for advancing in all of my skills and problem solving!

 * 🌍  I'm based in Israel
-* 🧠  I'm learning C# and FPGA&VHDL
+* 🧠  I'm learning currently mainly algorithms and C/CPP
-* 🤝  I'm open to collaborating on some interesting projects 🤫
+* 🤝  I'm open to collaborating on some interesting projects if you're up 🤫

 ### Skills